 On another note, I hate to be the bearer of bad news and it’s not that granola isn’t healthy, BUT be mindful of how much you eat.A portion is 2- 4 tablespoons, not a half, not a whole and certainly not the whole container whenever you eat it, no matter how good it is!

 If you’re looking to make some homemade gifts for the holidays, this looks great in a mason jar with some ribbon tied around!

-1. Preheat oven to 325°F. Line a large baking sheet with parchment paper and set aside.
+Preheat oven to 325°F. Line 2 large baking sheets with parchment paper and set aside.

-3. In a small saucepan, combine the apple juice, maple syrup, vegetable oil, vanilla extract, cinnamon, ground cloves and salt.
+In a small saucepan, combine the apple juice, maple syrup, vegetable oil, vanilla extract, cinnamon, ground cloves and salt.
 Heat on low and use a whisk to stir the ingredients together.
 When warm and everything is combined, remove from heat.
 Pour the mixture over the oats and nuts and stir until well combined.
 If you find that the mixture is too 'wet', add some more rolled oats.

-4. Spread the mixture in a single layer over the lined baking sheet.
+Spread the mixture in a single layer over each of the lined baking sheets.
 Make sure that it is just one layer-if there is too much piled onto the baking sheet, the granola won't be able to get crunchy.

 Place the baking sheets on the middle and bottom racks.
 Bake for about 40 minutes, stirring every 12-15 minutes to make sure it all browns evenly.
 Every oven is different, it may take only 30-35 minutes to bake in total!
 I change the location of the trays from the middle to the bottom halfway.